 The vaulted ceiling was designed by New York artist Hildreth Meiere (1892–1961), prominent American muralist famous for her Art Deco mosaic work.
 It is the only known example of the use of colored glazed tile in a Gothic vaulted ceiling.

-On the rib vaulting of the ceiling are medallions representing emblems of the universe as the object of human study: bird, beast, fish, reptile (repeated over the nave); and sun, moon, star, tree, flower, air, water, and fire (repeated over the chancel).
+On the rib vaulting of the ceiling are medallions representing emblems of the universe as the object of human study in the lens of St. Francis of Assisi’s Canticle of the Creatures: bird, beast, fish, reptile (repeated over the nave); and sun, moon, star, tree, flower, air, water, and fire (repeated over the chancel).
 There are also angels with musical instruments, including the tambourine, drum, pipes, horn, lyre and triangle.

 In the corbels of the great arches are angel, lion, ox, and eagle; olive, thorn, shell, and apple; and dove, pelican, fish, and lamb.
 Images of wheat and grape, alpha and omega, and the letters IHS (a Greek abbreviation of the name of Jesus) appear on the corbels of the lateral wall ribs.